ronnievsmith/jwt/README.md

 ## Implementation Specifics JWE

-In this implementation, a 256 bit Galois/Counter Mode AES Content Encryption Key (CEK) is used in direct encryption scheme.
+In this implementation, a 256 bit Galois/Counter Mode AES encryption key is used in direct encryption scheme.
 The same secret key is used to both encrypt and decrypt tokens.

 ### License